GuanpuChen/GuanpuChen.github.io/_pages/about.md

 Bio
 ------
-I am a professor with School of Automation, Southeast University, China.
+I am a professor with School of Automation, Southeast University, Nanjing, China.
 I used to be a postdoctoral researcher at the School of Electrical Engineering and Computer Science, KTH Royal Institute of Technology, Stockholm, Sweden, with [Prof. Karl H. Johansson](https://people.kth.se/~kallej/).
 I received my Ph.D. from the Academy of Mathematics and Systems Science, Chinese Academy of Sciences, Beijing, China, supervised by [Prof. Yiguang Hong](https://scholar.google.com/citations?user=QUTN3IwAAAAJ).
 I got my B.Sc. degree from the University of Science and Technology of China.

 Research Interests
 ------